raspberrypilearning/leds-buzzers-scratch-games/en/step_1.md

 - 47Ω (Ohm) to 330Ω resistors
 - A buzzer
 - A breadboard
-- Male to Female jumper leads
+- Pin-to-socket jumper leads
-- Female to Female jumper leads
+- Socket-to-socket jumper leads

 ### Software